CWD Surveillance Areas and Special Regulations

 • Other activities specifically permitted by the Wildlife Commission

-It is the hunter’s responsibility to dispose of deer carcasses after harvest in a safe and responsible manner.
+Carcass Disposal: It is the hunter’s responsibility to dispose of deer carcasses after harvest in a safe and responsible manner.
 Follow deer carcass transportation rules and never dispose of carcasses in water, on roadsides, in waterways, or on other’s property without permission.
 Also, never transport carcass parts and then discard on the ground.
 Instead, responsibly dispose of carcasses by burying on the property where harvested, in a landfill, or leave on the ground at the harvest site.
-For more information, read Disposal and Transport of Deer Harvested in North Carolina.

-Fawn Rehabilitation: All fawn rehabilitation within the PSA and SSA is prohibited.
-Fawns may not be transported out of these Surveillance Areas and cannot be accepted by fawn rehabilitators.
+Fawn Rehabilitation: All fawn rehabilitation within primary and secondary surveillance areas is prohibited.
+Fawns may not be transported out of surveillance areas and cannot be accepted by fawn rehabilitators.

-2022 Hunter Requirements in CWD Surveillance Areas (PDF)
+Hunter Requirements in CWD Surveillance Areas - 2-page handout